-- The chart below shows how often the topics listed below came up in congressional lobby meetings in 2018.
+- The chart below shows how often the topics listed came up in Congressional lobby meetings in 2019.

-- Blue color depth matches up with the percent of meetings in which the topic was discussed.
+- Red and blue color depth matches the frequency / percent of meetings in which the topic was discussed.

 CCL hired a former Treasury Department tax expert to explore the details of delivering carbon dividends to households.
 The process is quite manageable, with low administrative costs, and CCL now has the necessary information to help guide implementation of the policy.

 - Dividend Delivery Study – Study detailing how the dividend could work.